kkato95/Pewlett_Hackard-Analysis/README.md

 #### Retirement Titles:

-* We will be creating create a Retirement Titles table for employees who were born between 1/1/1952 and 12/31/1955 by jpinign Employees and Titles on the unique identifier employee number
+* We will be creating create a Retirement Titles table for employees who were born between 1/1/1952 and 12/31/1955 by joining Employees and Titles on the unique identifier employee number.
-* Ordered into descending employee number
+* Ordered into descending employee number.

 ![retirement_titles_sql_code](https://user-images.githubusercontent.com/99375741/162649508-925cbc3f-984a-41ba-990b-a8f4f8c4be63.png)